tthorntone/AdNauseam-Wiki/Building-AdNauseam-from-source-(for-developers).md

 ##### Setup (OS X),

-First install `jq` if you don't have it (https://stedolan.github.io/jq/) Then do the following from the terminal:
+* First install `jq` if you don't have it (https://stedolan.github.io/jq/)
+* Then do the following in the terminal:
 ```
 $ git clone https://github.com/dhowe/AdNauseam.git
 $ git clone https://github.com/dhowe/uAssets.git